Our Cognitive-Behavioral Relationship with Junk Food — Interoceptive Awareness to the Rescue?

 To learn more about the hippocampus’ role in regulating appetite, watch our Diet-Mental Health Break #1.

-To learn more about how cognition, behavior, and interoceptive processes play a role in our Diet-Mental Health Relationship, take our Introduction to Nutritional Psychology Methodology online course (NP 110) coming available in March of 2021.
+To learn more about how cognition, behavior, and interoceptive processes play a role in the DMHR, take 110: Introduction to Nutritional Psychology Methods.

 Attuquayefio, T., Stevenson, R. J., Oaten, M. J., & Francis, H. M. (2017).
 A four-day western-style dietary intervention causes reductions in hippocampal-dependent learning and memory and interoceptive sensitivity.
 PloS One, 12(2), e0172645.